isomerpages/moe-yuyingsec/_useful-links/For Parents/Student Personal Learning Device Support.md

 If you are still facing a hardware issue with your Chromebook, inform your Form Teacher so the teacher can arrange an appointment with the IT department for them to troubleshoot.

+**Q5 - I will like to change the DMA Settings on my child's PLD**

+Any changes to Parent Option will have to be requested through the school or form teacher via email.

 **Useful tips.**

 How to copy and paste on a Chromebook

 The simple and easy answer is ctrl + c to copy and ctrl + v to paste.
 But there’s so much more to “copy and paste” on a Chromebook that you’ll want to read on for more details..

 How to take a screenshot on a Chromebook